JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 Type{AbstractT}
 ```

+### Functors (callable objects)

+In contrast to defining a rule for a constructor, it is possible to define rules for calling an instance of an object.
-For the functor, use `bar::Bar`, i.e.
+In that case, use `bar::Bar`, i.e.

 ```julia
 function ChainRulesCore.rrule(bar::Bar, x, y)